 Capitol Reef Fast Facts

-- The highest elevation found in Capitol Reef is 8,960 feet near Billings Pass
+Capitol Reef’s lowest point is 3,877 feet at Hall’s Creek.
+The highest point in Capitol Reef is 8,960 feet near Billings Pass.

-- Capitol Reef National Park lies in the Mountain time zone
+Capitol Reef is in the Mountain Time Zone.

 Where is Capitol Reef National Park?

 Capitol Reef National Park is the middle park of the five national parks spread across southern Utah.
 It is a very remote park, far from population centers, with the small gateway town of Torrey being the only one nearby.

 People often visit some or all of the Utah parks on the same visit.
 It’s about 125 miles southwest via the amazingly scenic Utah Highway 12 to Bryce Canyon, and a further 75 miles to Zion, Utah’s most popular park.
 Arches and Canyonlands are in the opposite direction, east of Capitol Reef, with Arches being about 140 miles by road.
 Further directions and maps can be found at Getting to Capitol Reef.